Masoud647/Masoud647.github.io/README.md

 bar and acrylic box.
 The PCB and acrylic box were both provided by the school.
 In addition, the raspberry pi requires a monitor, keyboard and mouse to be setup.
 Our budget was fairly simple and not expensive except for the raspberry pi kit.
-Our full excel version of my budget is provided in our GitHub page.
+Our full excel version of our budget is provided in our GitHub page.

 ![Budget](https://masoud647.github.io/Buildlog/BudgetPciture.PNG)